chickensoft-games/GoDotNet/README.md

 }
 ```

 Like state machines, notifiers should typically be kept private.
-Instead of letting consumers modify the value directly, you can create a manager class which provides methods that mutate the notifier value.
-These manager classes can provide an event which redirects to the notifier event, or they can emit their own events when certain pieces of the notifier value changes.
+Instead of letting consumers modify the value directly, you can create game logic classes which provide the appropriate methods to mutate the notifier.
+Game logic classes can provide an event which redirects to the notifier event, or they can emit their own events when certain pieces of the notifier value changes.

 ```csharp
 public record EnemyData(string Name, int Health);